-In addition to the onion rings, you can get chili dogs and a famed Frosted Orange Shake.
+In addition to the onion rings, you can get chili dogs and the restaurant’s popular Frosted Orange Shake.

 Georgia has plenty of actual geese, so there’s no need for any sort of substitution here, but we can’t promise the birds will be actively laying eggs.